Sarah McDonnell, MA CCC-SLP

 Sarah McDonnell is the founder and Director of Play Works Children's Therapies.
 She received her M.A. in Communication Disorders and Sciences from SUNY Buffalo in 2006, and since that time as dedicated over 12 years developing her clinical skills as a pediatric speech language pathologist.
-Sarah has a special interest in treating children with childhood apraxia of speech and severe speech sound disorders.
+Sarah has a special interest in treating children with childhood apraxia of speech, severe speech sound disorders, and pediatric feeding & swallowing disorders.
 Among her professional experiences are inpatient and outpatient hospital settings, early intervention, and pediatric multidisciplinary clinics.
-She is a graduate of the 2011 CASANA Intensive Training Institute.
-Sarah brings to Play Works the CAS Therapy Intensive Program which utilizes an eclectic model following evidence based practice in the context of play.
-She is an invited speaker for local and regional conferences, as well as a university guest lecturer.
+She is a graduate of the 2011 Apraxia Kids Intensive Training Institute.
+Sarah brings to Play Works her CAS Therapy Intensive Program which utilizes an eclectic model following evidence based practice in the context of play.
+She has been an invited speaker for regional and national conferences, as well as a university guest lecturer.
 Sarah holds the experience of providing peer review for continuing education courses related to pediatric motor speech disorders.
 Her passion for play and social connection is made evident by her approach to treatment.

 Anna Diem, MA CCC-SLP